 1. Create a Rate Card + Media Kit

 Monetizing your blog or Instagram means running things a bit more professionally.
-Think: this is a business, and treat it that way.
+Through it all, though, think: this is a business, and treat it that way.
 When brands reach out to you (or vice versa, you reach out to them), a standard request is often to provide a rate card or media kit, so get ready with those!
 Even if someone doesn’t specifically ask, having it available will only serve to make you look more polished and experienced.

 This article on The Blog Maven shares a few examples of what media kits should include and look like.
 It’s essentially a rundown of your metrics and any neat, share-worthy projects or campaigns you’ve worked on thus far.
 You can make it as fabulous or streamlined as you want, but do make sure it has the same look and feel as your blog and brand.
 Everything should stay consistent.